-Beneficiaries from Ukraine have to comply with the requirements of article 58 of the Interreg regulation, of the Financing Agreement (see Annex 14 to this Manual) as well as rules for external procurement provided for in the Financial Regulation.
+Beneficiaries from Ukraine have to comply with the requirements of article 58 of the Interreg regulation, of the Financing Agreement as well as rules for external procurement provided for in the Financial Regulation35.

 Procurements must not be awarded to any entities involved in or supporting directly or indirectly the aggression on Ukraine.
 Entities must be consulted with the lists: